-CEOs responding to the KPMG 2016 Global CEO Outlook share their concerns about their ability to understand and prepare their organizations to face the unknowns and unfamiliar disruptive forces.
+CEO respondents to the KPMG 2016 Global CEO Outlook share their concerns about their ability to understand and prepare their organisations to face the unknowns and unfamiliar disruptive forces.

 What are the characteristics of a CEO who can successfully take on the next 3 years?
 According to KPMG’s 2016 Global CEO Outlook survey, top CEOs share a common concern about their ability to navigate the changing business landscape.

 They are also concerned about the essence of the fourth industrial revolution, integration of cognitive computing and artificial intelligence.
-CEOs recognize that their current skills and experience may not be enough.
+CEOs recognise that their current skills and experience may not be enough.

 To succeed will require taking advantage of the whole ecosystem of partners – clients, suppliers, start-ups or universities.